Disclaimer: I do not own any part of the Batman universes. *Sigh*

 "Don't think that'll work," he said.
 He tapped the headrest in front of him.
 "Drive."

 The engine started up and with it came a rawer, more primal sense of fear.
 It pounded through my bloodstream, making my thoughts melt together.
 Outside, there had been options and space and time.
 Trapped in this car, I had none of those things.
-I forced myself to quell the waves of panic rising inside me.
+I forced myself to quell the rising waves of panic.

-Tapping my cane idly, the man in the seat beside me seemed oblivious to my inner fright, the way my eyes flicked anxiously around me.
+Idly tapping my cane, the man in the seat beside me seemed oblivious to my inner fright, the way my eyes flicked anxiously around me.

 "No peeking now, missy," said the man.